-As I complete the book, blog entries are temporarily on hold.
-Rest assured, however, they will be back!
+As I complete my Barbara La Marr biography (refer to the Book Updates section for more information), blog entries are temporarily on hold.
+Rest assured, however, that they will be back!
 Many exciting things are happening behind the scenes and there is much I am looking forward to sharing (including many more images of the lovely and talented Miss La Marr).